FreeCAD/FreeCAD-documentation/wiki/Add_Button_to_FEM_Toolbar_Tutorial.md

 ## Introduction

 The FEM workbench has toolbars and menus.
 This tutorial shows how to add a test button to a toolbar.
-It also shows how to add a menuitem to a menu.
+It also shows how to add a menu item to a menu.

 The task can be split into four parts: